Brüno: Ban in Ukraine

 In Ukraine, the film was scheduled to premiere on July 23, but on July 14, the Minister of Culture and Tourism of Ukraine decided to ban the distribution and demonstration of the film in the country.
 The reason for the prohibition was that nine out of fourteen members of a commission of experts said the film contained "obscene language, homosexual scenes, and other scenes of offensive nature never shown in Ukraine."
 The "Vinnytsia Human Rights Group" immediately expressed its anger with the ban.
 Journalist Yevhen Minko accused the Ministry of moral censorship that missed the point of the film.
-An unofficial premiere of the film in Kyiv on July 22, 2009 was disrupted by a smoke bomb.
+An unofficial premiere of the film in Kyiv on July 22, 2009, was disrupted by a smoke bomb.

 Lawsuit and death threats

-On 2 December 2009, it was reported that Ayman Abu Aita, who stated he was falsely portrayed as a terrorist in the film, was filing a lawsuit of $110 million in libel damages for defamation.
-Ayman Abu Aita was identified in the film as a member of the Al-Aqsa Martyrs Brigades.
-Abu Aita says that he was never a member of Al-Aqsa Martyrs Brigades and was tricked into appearing in the film.
-In an interview with Time, Abu Aita stated, "It is true that I was jailed in 2003...I was active in resisting the occupation, in non-violent ways."
+On December 2, 2009, it was reported that Ayman Abu Aita, who stated he was falsely portrayed as a terrorist affiliated with the al-Aqsa Martyrs' Brigades in the film, was filing a lawsuit of $110 million in libel damages for defamation.
+Abu Aita states that he was never a member of al-Aqsa and was tricked into appearing in the film.
+In an interview with Time, he said, "It is true that I was jailed in 2003...I was active in resisting the occupation, in non-violent ways."

-Baron Cohen claims he set up a meeting with Aita in the West Bank with the help of a CIA agent-UK station, through this contact, some of the audience at the cage fight were also sourced-they were from prisons, but from UK prisons, auditioned whilst on parole and effectively working as actors, under a special, UK, United States program.
+Baron Cohen claims he set up a meeting with Abu Aita in the West Bank with the help of a CIA agent.
 According to the lawsuit, however, the interview with Abu Aita took place at a hotel chosen by Baron Cohen and located in a part of the West Bank that was under Israeli military control.
-The filing of the lawsuit was confirmed at a press conference on 2 December 2009.
+The filing of the lawsuit was confirmed at a press conference on December 2, 2009.
 Included in the lawsuit are David Letterman, NBC Universal, CBS, Worldwide Pants, Gannett Company, and Larry Charles.
 In November 2010, the lawsuit was dismissed in Washington D.C.
 Court so as to be refiled in the Supreme Court of New York.
 In July 2012, the lawsuit was reported to have been settled under undisclosed terms.

-Baron Cohen has said he had to increase his security detail following death threats from the Al-Aqsa Martyrs Brigades after the release of the film.
+Baron Cohen has said he had to increase his security detail following death threats from the al-Aqsa Martyrs' Brigades after the release of the film.
 The group was angered by the interview with Abu Aita in which he was linked with the group, an armed wing of the Fatah movement.
-In a statement to the media, Al-Aqsa Martyrs Brigades denied that Abu Aita was a member and threatened that they "reserve the right to respond in the way we find suitable against this man (Baron Cohen)" and that they feel the segment was "a dirty use of our brother Ayman".
+In a statement to the media, al-Aqsa Martyrs' Brigades denied that Abu Aita was a member and threatened that they "reserve the right to respond in the way we find suitable against this man (Baron Cohen)" and that they feel the segment was "a dirty use of our brother Ayman".